About the Community Board

 Council has switched to a new funding platform - SmartyGrants.
 All funding applicants will need to set up a new log-in; the application process won't change, but you may want to allow some extra time to familiarise yourself with SmartyGrants before you do your first application.

-The 2025 Strengthening Communities Funding round has closed for the year; the Community Board will be considering the applications at their Board meeting on 14 August 2025.
+The 2025 Strengthening Communities Funding will be considered at their Board meeting on 14 August 2025.
 This fund supports community-focused organisations whose projects contribute to the strengthening of community wellbeing in the Christchurch city area.
 Successful applicants of Strengthening Communities Fund will be paid after 1 September 2025.

 More information on community funding.